rackerlabs/rackspace-how-to/content/cloud-servers/create-onmetal-cloud-servers.md

     | 6b6f855f-5967-48c2-81a3-3615e69f6f8e | OnMetal - Windows Server 2016                                | ACTIVE |

-2. Boot the instance in the same way that you would [boot a Linux OnMetal instance](#linux-and-macos), but omit the key-name.
+2. Use the following command format to boot your OnMetal server, substituting the appropriate region:

+        supernova iad boot --image imageId --flavor flavorId serverName

+     The following code includes example values:

+        supernova iad boot --image 6b6f855f-5967-48c2-81a3-3615e69f6f8e --flavor onmetal-io2 MyNewWindowsServer

-   The API response provides an administrative password that you can use to log in to your Windows instance after it has booted successfully.
+   The API response provides an administrative password that you can use to log in to your Windows instance.

-### Log in to the server
+### Log in to the OnMetal server

+This section explains how to log in to a new OnMetal server.

+#### Log in to a Linux or MacOS OnMetal server

-After the server has booted, use the SSH key pair that you specified to log in to the server.
+After the server has booted, use the SSH key pair that you specified to log in to it, as shown in the following example:

-**Note:** CoreOS requires you to sign in as "core."

     ssh root@publicIpAddress

+**Note**: CoreOS requires you to sign in as `core`.

+#### Log in to a Windows OnMetal server

+After the server has booted, use Windows Remote Desktop Connection (RDC) or Remote Desktop to connect to the new server by using the administrative password that the API returned.

-### Delete the server
+### Delete an OnMetal server

-If necessary, you can also delete or cancel the server by using the following
+If necessary, you can also delete an OnMetal server by using the following
 steps:

 1. Run the following command, replacing the example ID with your